Frequently Asked Questions

 When can I use my scholarships?

-Scholarships can be used after a student is enrolled at an eligible educational institution.
+Scholarships can be used once the recipient is enrolled at an eligible educational institution.

 I read that scholarships must be used at eligible higher educational institutions.
 How can I find out if the college I plan to attend is an eligible educational institution?

 The easiest way is to contact the school.
 The school must be eligible to participate in the U.S. Department of Education Federal Title IV financial aid programs.
-The U.S. Department of Education maintains a website that provides a listing of eligible post-secondary institutions participating in federal Title IV student financial aid programs.
-This criterion is also used to determine if the Governor's Scholarship Programs funds can be used at a specific institution.
+You may also check the Free Application for Federal Student Aid (FAFSA) website, which provides a listing of eligible post-secondary institutions participating in federal Title IV student financial aid programs.

 How do I request a distribution of my scholarship money?